Join the hottest movement in town!

-Additionally, the City is participating SolSmart, a new national designation program, funded by the U.S. Department of Energy SunShot Initiative, designed to recognize communities that have taken key steps to address local barriers to solar energy and foster the growth of mature local solar markets.
+Additionally, the City is participating SolSmart, a new national designation program, funded by the U.S. Department of Energy SunShot Initiative.
+The program is designed to recognize communities that have taken key steps to address local barriers to solar energy and foster the growth of mature local solar markets.
 The SolSmart program seeks to address “solar soft costs,” or business process or administrative costs that can increase the time and money it takes to install a solar energy system.
 The City currently has a Bronze designation and is working in conjunction with a SolSmart adviser to achieve Gold, the highest ranking SolSmart designation.
 A Gold designation will signify a commitment to reducing greenhouse gas emissions and encouraging solar energy usage, while breaking down barriers normally associated with solar panel permitting and installation.

 Interested in a solar energy project for your home or business?
 Continue reading for how to finance a solar energy installation and hot to apply for your permit!

 What is PACE?